Rustic Hoppy

 BNA to HYK !

-Taken on one of my CIRRUS SR-22 trips from Nashville to
+on one of my CIRRUS SR-22 trips from Nashville to Hickory, NC.
+I am

-Hickory, NC.
-I am blessed to still do it.
+blessed to still do it.
 (Ed.
 Note: Yes you are, Mike!)

-Still Looking, Calling Night Rustics!!
+Still Looking - Still Looking, Calling Night

+Rustics!!
 We need your Tour photos

-tour are needed for posting in the Photo Gallery on this website.
-If you have a scanner, please scan your
+taken during your SEA tour are needed for posting in the Photo Gallery on

-photos singly or in gang sheets.
-Save
+please scan your photos singly or in gang sheets.
+Save your prints into a .jpg or .bmp format

-your prints into a .jpg or .bmp format and send as an email attachment to
+and send as an email attachment to webmaster.

 Letter from